ralna/RALFit/libRALFit/doc/common/options.rst

 .. |initial_radius_scale| replace:: specifies the scaling parameter for the initial trust region radius, which is only used if ``relative_tr_radius = 1``.

-.. |initial_radius| replace:: that specifies the initial trust-region radius, :math:`\Delta`.
+.. |initial_radius| replace:: specifies the initial trust-region radius, :math:`\Delta`.

-.. |regularization_weight| replace:: that specifies the regularization weight, :math:`\sigma`, used in the least-squares problem.
+.. |regularization_weight| replace:: specifies the regularization weight, :math:`\sigma`, used in the least-squares problem.

-.. |regularization_power| replace:: that specifies the regularization weight, :math:`p`, used in the least-squares problem.
+.. |regularization_power| replace:: specifies the regularization weight, :math:`p`, used in the least-squares problem.

 .. |maximum_radius| replace:: specifies the maximum size permitted for the trust-region radius.